This post shows what is HDFS federation in Hadoop framework and what configuration changes are required for setting up HDFS federation.

 Property dfs.namenode.secondary.http-address after suffixing with NameServiceID will become-dfs.namenode.secondary.http-address.mycluster2

-That’s all for the topic What is HDFS Federation.
+That’s all for the topic What is HDFS Federation in Hadoop.
 If something is missing or you have something to share about the topic please write a comment.

 You may also like